 - Amniocentesis (pronounced AM-nee-oh-sen-TEE-sis).
-Given between 15 and 20 weeks of pregnancy, this test is used to diagnose chromosomal disorders, such as Down syndrome and your infant’s risk for neural tube defects (NTDs), such as spina bifida.
+Given between 15 and 20 weeks of pregnancy, this test is used to diagnose chromosomal disorders, such as Down syndrome and your infant’s risk for NTDs, such as spina bifida.
 After a local anesthetic is given, a thin needle is inserted into the abdomen to draw out a small amount of amniotic fluid and cells from the sac surrounding the fetus.
 The fluid is sent to a lab for testing.

-Additional Testing that Your Health Care Provider May Order4
+Additional Testing that Your Health Care Provider May Recommend5

 - Glucose tolerance test.
 If the 1-hour glucose challenge screening is above a certain cutoff, your health care provider may order this test.
 You will fast for at least 8 hours before the test.
 Your blood is drawn to test your "fasting blood glucose level."
 You will consume a sugary drink, and your blood will be taken every hour for 3 hours to see how your body reacts to the sugar.

 - Non-stress test.
 This test is performed in the third trimester (28 weeks or later) to monitor the fetus’s health.
 A belt placed around your belly measures the fetal heart rate while the fetus is at rest and while the fetus is moving or kicking.
 This test can determine if the fetus is getting enough oxygen.